 |ENA Connection Opioid Articles|

-Opioid information in an easily accessible and
+Opioid information on how to recognize and manage an overdose in an easily accessible and printer friendly pamphlet.

 DES PLAINES, Ill. – The opioid epidemic ravaging communities across the United States is posing a new threat to those on the front line who are working to combat it.
 Increasingly, police officers, paramedics and emergency nurses are treating patients who have overdosed on opioids, and in some cases, those healthcare providers are being exposed to toxic levels of the drugs.